Hussam-creator/cybersecurity-portfolio/writeups/HackTheBox Writeups/Broker.md/README.md

 After further enumeration a vulnerability was found that allowed a custom configuration file to be loaded with elevated privileges.

-The exploit enabled WebDAV and exposed the filesystem,, allowing arbitrary file write.
+The exploit enabled WebDAV and exposed the filesystem, allowing arbitrary file writes.
 This was then leveraged to add a SSH public key resulting in root access via SSH.

 Exploit source: https://gist.github.com/DylanGrl/ab497e2f01c7d672a80ab9561a903406

-The exploit was saved locally as `exploit.sh`, assigned execute permissions and then executed
+The exploit was saved locally as `exploit.sh`, assigned executable permissions and then executed
 ```
 chmod +x exploit.sh
 ```